felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 When I began my learning journey, my goal was to save my DevOps job at nesto.
-Having this clear goal in my mind made it easier for me to focus on searching solutions that would nudge me closer to my goal.
+Having this clear goal in my mind made it easier for me to focus on searching for solutions that would nudge me closer to my goal.
 Finishing *The DevOps Handbook* seemed like a reasonable objective in alignment with this initial goal.

 What is important is not whether you succeed at your goal or not.
-In fact, it can be *good* to fail at reaching an important goal, as long as you see this as an opportunity to learn about what you could improve next time you set a goal.
-The reason it is important to set a clear goal is so that before we try something, we can verify if it is pushing us in the right direction.
+In fact, it can be *good* to fail at reaching an important goal, as long as you see this as an opportunity to learn about what you could improve next time around.
+The reason it's important to set clear goals is so that before we try something, we can verify if it's pushing us in the right direction.
 It doesn't have to be a big goal.
 It just needs to be meaningful to you and push you in the right direction.
 You can make the goal bigger as you get better.

 If you are looking for a suggestion, here's mine.
-Every day, before going to sleep, read 5 pages of a book until you complete it, following the method outlined in [Chapter 6](#chapter-6-my-current-learning-system).
+Every day, before going to sleep, read 5 pages of a book until you finish it, following the method outlined in [Chapter 6](#chapter-6-my-current-learning-system).